Gindo70/AOWTraining/README.md

 # Intsallation:

-1. Downlaod repository using the green button at the top right.
+1. Downloade the repository using the green button at the top right.
 2. Unzip the files.
 3. Copy the w3m files to C:\Users\User\Documents\Warcraft III\Maps\Download\